How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 This is a little confusing.
 At first we saw that the law was the righteousness of God.
 How can God work outside His righteousness of the law and give us righteousness?
 Isn't this a bad conflict because it looks like the law and God's mercy go in the opposite directions.

-Actually, there is no problem at all.
+So actually, there is no problem at all.
 Both mercy and the law come from God.
 The righteousness stated in the law is the very same righteousness that Jesus gives us by faith in His mercy.

 From the verses that we have seen thus far, we can easily see that it is Jesus who is trying to convince us to be saved.
 He is full of grace and mercy and He has His arms stretched out toward us asking us to come to Him.
 He is offering us eternal life.